-Through decades of research, traveling throughout the world, and talking

-  to those affected by the water crisis, Co-founder and CEO Gary White

-  uncovered a surprisingly common theme – there are millions of families

-  spending more than 20% of their income on water.
-They are caught in a

-  cycle of poverty, unable to afford permanent access to water in their

-  homes and beholden to water merchants who charged exorbitant fees.
+Through decades of research, traveling throughout the world, and talking to those affected by the water crisis, Co-founder and CEO Gary White uncovered a surprisingly common theme – there are millions of families spending more than 20% of their income on water.
+They are caught in a cycle of poverty, unable to afford permanent access to water in their homes and beholden to water merchants who charged exorbitant fees.

-  The truth is that many of these families can get a water or sanitation

-  solution in their home for a fraction of their annual water costs.
-All

-  they need is access to affordable financing to make this a reality.
-We

-  believe that if we can provide people with small, affordable loans for

-  water connections and toilets, we can transform and empower people to

-  participate in the solution.
+The truth is that many of these families can get a water or sanitation solution in their home for a fraction of their annual water costs.
+All they need is access to affordable financing to make this a reality.
+We believe that if we can provide people with small, affordable loans for water connections and toilets, we can empower people to participate in the solution.

 WaterCredit: A smart solution to a complex problem

 Many financial systems in developing countries weren’t offering loans for water and sanitation to the poor.
 We plugged into the system, bringing resources and consulting expertise to help them establish water and sanitation loans in their portfolio of offerings.
 Through WaterCredit, we are making water and sanitation loans accessible to those who need them the most.
 And the results are astounding.

 A proven, powerful solution

 After more than ten years in action, WaterCredit is recognized as a proven, powerful solution.
 We have reached more than 11 million people through more than 2.6 million loans.
 Our partners have loaned more than $848 million to families in the developing world for safe water and sanitation.